 Common signs of stress

-The most risky thing about stress is how easily it can move stealthily on you.
+The riskiest thing about stress is how easily it can move stealthily on you.
 You get accustomed to it.
 It starts to feel recognizable, even usual.
 You may not see how much it is affecting you, whilst it takes a serious toll.
 That is why it is essential to be conscious of the common caution signs of stress.
 Some of the common cognitive symptoms include:

 - Inability to focus